Code-Institute-Submissions/StreamOneProject-1/README.md

 ## Deployment

-The finished project will be deployed on the clients website [http://www.cedneybuilders.com](http://www.cedneybuilders.com) using FTP.
+The finished project will be deployed on GitHub Pages [https://kilik2021.github.io/StreamOneProject](https://kilik2021.github.io/StreamOneProject).